Lori-Ringhio97/opengl-snakegame/README.md

 # opengl-snakegame
-A simple 2d snake game made using opengl in c++
+A simple 2d snake game made using opengl in c++.
+This version is a porting from OpenGL 2.0 to OpenGL 4.0 of the original forked version.
+This game was realized for the course "Fondamenti di Computer Graphics M" held by professor Serena Morigi at the University of Bologna.

 ## Demo
 ![sample1](media/sample1.gif)